 - Search for local facebook groups of the places you’re going to.

 - Join travel facebook groups.
 Some of my favorites are Digital Nomads Around the World, Female Digital Nomads and Nomads – A live of alternative travel.

 - Keep an eye on twitter chats.
-Lots of inspiration from like-minded people to get here!
+Lots of inspiration from like-minded people travel more right here!
 Famous examples are #ttot or #girlstravel.

 - Get in touch with some instagrammers.
-They’re just people, too – and if they’ve got the time, will likely happily get back to you.
+They’re just people.
+If they’ve got the time, will likely happily get back to you.
 I had really funny convos with some of my idols 🙂

 - Go to couchsurfing events.
 You don’t have to like the idea of hosting strangers, that’s admittedly not for everyone.
 But at couchsurfing meetings, you can easily find chill and like-minded travelers to hang out or go explore with.

 Alright, this is all digital advice of a digital being.
-But I actually also am a real human being talking to other real human beings (surprising, eh?).
-Just thought that getting in touch with people in your hostel or talking to travelers you meet in a café or on a tour is not really big news #smartiepants
+But I actually am a real human being talking to other real human beings (surprising, I know).
+Just thought that getting in touch with people in your hostel or talking to travelers you meet in a café or on a tour is not really big news.

 What I abandoned is listening to friends and family who were trying to tell I’m being irresponsible, foolish, or am wasting my time.
-I knew that this is what I wanted, so I worked hard for it, I worked more, and I achieved it – and today am happier than ever.
+I knew that this is what I wanted.
+So I worked hard for it, I worked more, and I achieved it – and today am happier than ever.
 I don’t mean I stopped talking to anyone or started fighting.
-I just became firm in my goals and believed in myself.
+Instead, I became firm in my goals and believed in myself.